ArcadeHustle/apocalypse-SF2-Conversions/README.md

 # Stage One:

 On CPS1 it's possible to convert any game to run with any B-board and with any C-board.
+Read about it in this repo!
+Links below for specific games.<br>

 ## SF2' to Cadillacs & Dinosaurs
 [Conversion SF2' to Cadillacs & Dinosaurs (CPS1 no Q-sound)](https://github.com/ArcadeHustle/apocalypse-SF2-Conversions/tree/main/Cadillacs)<br>